-While its delicious taste is similar to a lychee, it’s slightly firmer in texture and a bit less sweet — though still quite sweet!
+While its delicious sweet taste is similar to that of a lychee, it’s slightly firmer in texture and a bit less sweet — though still quite sweet!

 So, it’s somewhat like an extra sweet grape, without the skin and a with a pit in the center.